jasperandrew/minesweeper-plus/README.md

 # minesweeper+
-(in development) Minesweeper for Android
+Minesweeper for Android
+A college game dev course project